5th annual Take A Child Outside Week, Sep 24-30

 Environment, Education, Travel Editors.

-RALEIGH — Take A Child Outside Week, a national initiative spearheaded by the N.C.
-Museum of Natural Sciences kicks off Thursday, September 24 and runs through Wednesday, September 30.
-Designed to help break down obstacles that keep children from exploring the natural world, the week encourages children and adults to spend time together outdoors.
+RALEIGH — Take A Child Outside Week, a national initiative spearheaded by the North Carolina Museum of Natural Sciences, kicks off Saturday, September 24 and runs through Friday, September 30.
+Designed to help break down obstacles that keep children from exploring the natural world, the program encourages children and adults to spend time together outdoors.
 It was inspired by Richard Louv’s book “Last Child in the Woods,” which identifies the benefits of outdoor experiences for children and addresses some of the problems of what he terms “Nature Deficit Disorder,” such as increased feelings of stress, trouble paying attention and feelings of being disconnected from the world.

 On the Take A Child Outside web site (www.takeachildoutside.org), adults are encouraged to make a pledge to take a child outside during the week and chart their location on a digital map.
-The web site also offers a link to interesting outdoor activities, a list of participating organizations in your area and a portal for partner organizations to post information and add links to their website.
-"By arming parents, teachers and caregivers with resources on outdoor activities, children will become reconnected with nature and spend more time outdoors," says Liz Baird, Director of School Programs at the Museum.
+The website also offers a link to interesting outdoor activities, a list of participating organizations in your area, and a portal for partner organizations to post information and add links to their website.
+“Free time in nature has been shown to improve every area of a child’s life, from having healthier, stronger bodies, to being more successful in school, to having better relationships in their community.” says Liz Baird, director of education for the Museum and the program’s founder.
+“Time outside every day should be part of your regular routine.”

 Currently, all 50 US states and four foreign countries actively participate in Take A Child Outside Week.
-This initiative attracted 109 partners its first year and now over 300 organizations participate nationwide including all 35 North Carolina State Parks and the U.S. Fish and Wildlife Service.
+More than 400 organizations participate nationwide, including all 35 North Carolina State Parks and the U.S. Fish and Wildlife Service.

 Prairie Ridge Activity

-Visitors can also venture outside with Museum educators to explore a variety of habitats— including a Piedmont prairie, woodlands, a lowland forest and a pond — on Thursday, September 24 from 3 to 6:30 p.m. at the Museum’s Prairie Ridge Ecostation in west Raleigh.
-Free guided walks will begin every 30 minutes, with the last walk at 6 p.m.
+Visitors can also venture outside with Museum educators to explore a variety of habitats — including a Piedmont prairie, woodlands, a lowland forest and a pond — on Friday, September 30 from 3 to 6pm at the Museum’s Prairie Ridge Ecostation in west Raleigh.
+Free guided walks will begin every 30 minutes, with the last walk at 5:30pm.
 All ages are welcome.
 (Children 15 or younger must be accompanied by an adult.)
 Please wear comfortable clothes and closed-toe shoes.
 No registration required.
-For information contact: Cathy Fergen at 919.707.8878 or visit
+For information e-mail email@example.com, call 919.733.7450 x671 or visit naturalsciences.org/prairie-ridge-ecostation

 Examples of Take A Child Outside activities